 You may be wondering why it is then, that you see pumpkin or pecan pies on display at the grocery at room temperature.
 Food safety specialists point out, commercially produced pumpkin pies have preservatives and other ingredients added to make them shelf-stable to prevent germ growth for five days.
 This is identified by proper labeling found on the box or container.
 However, even those pies should be refrigerated for storage at home especially after they have been cut.

-If you pack perishable food in an old-fashioned brown paper bag, it can be unsafe to eat by lunchtime.
-Perishable lunch foods, such as cold cut sandwiches and yogurt, can be left out at room temperature for only 2 hours before they may become unsafe to eat.
+Pies with perishable ingredients can only be left out at room temperature for only 2 hours before they may become unsafe to eat.